w2ll2am/AIxLaw/README.md

 # AIxLaw Repo

- Copyright (C) 2024 William Booth-Clibborn w.j.boothclibborn@gmail.com

- This file is part of the AIxLAW project repo.
-It is owned by and exclusivly authored by.
+This is the AIxLaw repo.

- * William Booth-Clibborn
- * Jade Minwei-Wang
- * Tim Luka Horstmann
- * Taran Molloy
- * William Yu

- The AIxLAW project repo can not be copied, distributed, or used in any fashion without the express permission of all authors listed above.

 There are three folders for each of the major components.

 * aixlaw    - Website frontend, everything that you view in your browser
-* springboot   - Website backend, provide data to frontend to display and interact with ai
+* springboot- Website backend, provide data to frontend to display and interact with ai
 * ai        - AI backend, provide AI functionality to the website

 ## Running website

-To run frontend
+Ensure node, java, and maven are installed with the correct versions, if not follow the guide in `Setups` chaptar.
+Use the following instructions to locally run the website.

-1. Navigate to frontend with `cd aixlaw`
+1. Navigate to home folder `./`
-2. Install npm dependencesi with `npm install`
+2. Install requirements with `npm install`
-3. Locally host frontend with `npm run dev`
+4. Serve the website with `npm run serve`

-To run backend

-1. Navigate to backend with `cd springboot`
-2. run `mvn spring-bootL:run -e`
+5. To access the website enter into your browser `http://localhost:5173`

+NOTE: Currently the backend is hosted on `http://localhost:8080`

 ## Setup